r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      We can obfuscate syscall's by simple split them into local variables or contaternate them
+      We can obfuscate syscall's by simple split them into local variables or concaternate them

 <br />